 According to current Turkish VAT regulations, standard and reduced VAT rates apply to different baskets of goods and services.

-The standard VAT rate in Turkey is 18% and normally applies to all supplies of goods and services unless the regulations expressly grant a reduced rate or an exemption to certain goods and services.
+The standard VAT rate is 20% and normally applies to all supplies of goods or services unless the regulations expressly grant a reduced rate or an exemption to certain goods and services.

 There are two types of exemptions in Turkish VAT regulations: Partial exemptions and full exemptions.